SOC 2 Certification - Table Stakes for B2B SaaS

 However, there are two reasons why we went through the process recently.
 The first, unfortunately, had to do with a bit of security theater compliance.
 It became overly burdensome to explain to bureaucratic compliance departments why SOC 2 is not as relevant for on-prem software.
 It was a checkbox they wanted checked.

-The second, and more relevant, is that we are preparing to launch a hosted version of our Teleport software, Teleport Cloud.
+The second, and more relevant, is that we have announced the hosted version of our Teleport software, Teleport Cloud.
 We may have continued to fight the good fight, debating compliance officials about security theater, but Teleport Cloud makes the argument moot.

 Given we just recently recieved our SOC 2 certification, we thought we’d share our perspectives on the process and why it’s worth it to sign your company up for a potentially very expensive and time consuming certification process and a lifetime of auditing.

 What is SOC 2?

 SOC 2, or Service Organization Controls, was developed by the American Institute of CPAs (AICPA).
 Independent audit firms regularly assess companies on adherence to controls based on five trust service areas: security, availability, processing integrity, confidentiality, and privacy.